-North Korea launches new ‘tactical nuclear attack’ submarine
+N Korea heralds ‘new chapter’ with ‘tactical nuclear attack’ submarine

 Overseeing the event, Kim Jong Un calls for the rapid development of the country’s navy and its ‘nuclear weaponisation’.